dongyi-guo/my-study/715/prac1.md

 * Go to Network and Sharing Center, click on the connection.
 * Then select Properties.
-* Then highlight the "Internet Protocol..." with IPv4, select Properties.
+* Then highlight the "Internet Protocol Version 4 (TCP/IPv4)", select Properties.
 * Assign IP accordingly.

 For Windows XP: